-To adjust white balance:
+To manually adjust white balance:

-- During Capture-From the Settings menu, select Camera Control and click the Camera Settings tab. - During Post Processing-From the Settings menu, select Image Processing.
-Select White Balance to make custom adjustments with the sliders, or select presets from the drop-down list.
-See
+- During Capture-From the Settings menu, select Camera Control and click the Camera Settings tab or use the Live Camera Toolbar. - During Post Processing-From the Settings menu, select Image Processing.
+Select White Balance to make custom adjustments with the sliders, or select presets from the drop-down list. - CSRs- WHITE_BALANCE: 80Ch

-8.13 Bayer Color Processing
+8.11 Color Processing